underthestars-zhy/MagicData/README.md

 A replacement of SQlite, CoreData or Realm.
 It is very easy to use and is a light version.

+## Support
+- macOs 12 or above
+- iOS 13 or above
+- Linux with some setting of [SQLite](https://github.com/stephencelis/SQLite.swift/blob/master/Documentation/Linux.md)

 ## Guides

 ### MagicData